T

 transport hub

-Return journey to Nice after a delightful day by the sea.
+Return to Nice after a day of exploring the principality.

 Day 6 · Nice